 In recent years, because of the dynamic economic growth and intensified globalisation, Polish companies are also increasingly deciding to expand onto the Japanese market.

-Kochański & Partners’ Japan Desk
+Kochański & Partners’ Asian Desk

 We have extensive experience in advising companies investing on both the Polish and Japanese markets.
 We cooperate with leading Japanese law firms to offer the highest quality of service.